Skip to main content

 My Personal Experience With Mandala Art

 When I create mandalas, I frequently incorporate them with mantras—a word or sound that is repeated to aid concentration in meditation.
-The mantras I use often consist of my own poetry, verses from the Bible, or meaningful words and phrases that serve as personal reminders and that I hope resonate throughout the world.
+The mantras I use often consist of my own poetry, verses from the Bible, or meaningful words and phrases that serve as personal reminders that I hope resonate throughout the world.

-Mandala mural by Zak Perez at Progress on Main in El Monte
+Graffiti mandala mural by Zak Perez at Progress on Main in El Monte

-Calligraffiti mandala mural at Progress on main
+Graffiti mandala mural at Progress on main in El Monte, California

 Mandala, lettering art in calligraffiti by Zak Perez